jacobgil/jacobgil.github.io/about.md

 I'm a Computer Vision and Deep Learning developer based in Israel.

-I have other open source projects in my [github](http://github.com/jacobgil)
+Apart from what I write about here, I have other open source projects on my [github](http://github.com/jacobgil).

 Drop me a line.